chris-wong-rdt/bsn-intl-user-manual/_build/html/_sources/preface.rst.txt

 BSN's "Interchain Communications Hub" (ICH) integrates two interchain solutions based on relay chain mechanism: Poly Enterprise developed by Onchain and IRITA developed by Bianjie AI.
 It enables cross-chain interoperability between standard permissioned chains, open permissioned chains and public chains.
 We will continue to integrate more cross-chain protocols to achieve interoperability of all blockchains adapted to the BSN.

 Please feel free to contact us if there are any further questions.
-Our contact information can be found in Chapter 12.
-Contact Us.
+Our contact information can be found in :doc:`contact` section.
 We strongly recommend users access the Online Documentation section to explore BSN technical details further.